 - The Cardinals sing more than 24 different songs.

-- Read more about the Cardinal symbolism or also the red cardinal biblical meaning.
+- Read more about the Cardinal symbolism or also the red Cardinal biblical meaning and the Cardinal feather meaning.

 Here you can check all Cardinal sounds